Fresh Local Beats

 What MNspin really provides is a sense of belonging.
 And it’s no small thing that MNspin compensates artists for their work.

 The entertainment through MNspin is not just happening digitally.
 In 2021, three MNspin Live concerts were streamed virtually from The Hook and Ladder, featuring a hybrid of live performances and music videos.
-MNspin artists also performed at outdoor concerts across the county.
-Throughout August, bands and musicians like Good Morning Bedlam, Sarah Morris, and The Prizefighters brought their music public parks in both Minneapolis and St. Paul.
-MNspin also created a series of weekly concerts at Peavey Plaza in downtown Minneaplis.
-Every Tuesday featured a lunchtime concert from a different MNspin artist for those downtown to enjoy an hour outside with their lunches, beautiful music, and good company.
+This summer, MNspin's Summer Music Series buzzed with weekly concerts at Peavey Plaza in downtown Minneapolis.
+Every Tuesday featured a lunchtime concert from 17 MNspin artists such as The Twins of Franklin, Twain, Carolyne Naomi and Buffalo Galaxy for those downtown to enjoy an hour outside with their lunches, beautiful music, and good company.

 MNspin is an amazing platform for all artists from Minnesota of all genres.
 No matter the background or level of notoriety an artist or group possesses, MNspin has a spot for them and their music to be heard by the world.
 Also, being part of something new and cool the HCLIB is doing is an amazing opportunity.